panzerdp/dmitripavlutin.com/content/posts/077-javascripr-scope-gotchas/index.md

 ### The answer

-Invoking `hello()` in ES2015 environment throws `ReferenceError: hello is not defined`.

-The code block creates a scope for the function declaration.
+Because the code block creates a scope for the function declaration, invoking `hello()` (in ES2015 environment) throws `ReferenceError: hello is not defined`.

-Interestignly that in a pre-ES2015 environment executing the above code snippet works without throwing any errors. *Do you know why?
+Interestingly that in a pre-ES2015 environment executing the above code snippet works without throwing errors. *Do you know why?
 If so, please write your answer in a comment below!*

 ## 3. Where can you import a module?